-For my Reader’s advisory class, I was asked to to a final project.
+For my Reader’s Advisory class, I was asked to do a final project.
 Of all of the available choices, the idea of creating a reading map website for the James Bond series captured my interest.
 After copious work, reading, and YouTube-video-watching, I present to you:

 I am rather proud of it, if I do say so myself.
 It was a really fun project to create, and as an added bonus, I got to read up on Bond lore, a personal interest of mine.
 I also discovered a large trove of BBC documentaries…guess what I’m doing over my school break?

 I can’t say that I enjoyed this book.
 Similar to Diary of a Part-Time Indian, which I read in YA Materials last term, it strives to get into the head of a boy of the intended age.
 I just found the protagonist to be an awful little boy who often decided to do the wrong thing and was rewarded for it.

 This week, I read The Secret Garden by Frances Hodgson Burnett in the ebook version that was available through iTunes.
 I read the entire book on my phone, and thoroughly enjoyed it.
 I had read Hodgeson Burnett previously and found that having an angelic young boy be the catalyst of change for one or more curmudgeons was seemed to be a theme in her writing.
 Continue reading